 You can use any kind of flour or sugar you have on hand, but the recipe calls for soymilk, and you should use it rather than other non-dairy milk alternatives because soymilk is thicker and more flavorful than other types.

-23. Vegan Almond Flour Pancakes by Veg Kitchen
+23. Vegan Almond Flour Pancakes

 If you prefer alternatives to regular flour for flavor or health reasons, these are great since the recipe is designed for almond flour.
 You’ll also need a ripe banana, almond milk, flaxseed, and other ingredients.